Erik4444/wan2.2/README.md

 3. Confirm the model path and configuration inside `wan2.2` or `run-t2v.sh`:

 - `run-t2v.sh` expects `generate.py` inside the Wan2.2 repo and will call it to render/generate videos.
-Open `run-t2v.sh` and update any MODEL_PATH or REPO_DIR variables to point to the downloaded model (for example `models/<MODEL_ID>`) and the Wan2.2 directory.
+Open `run-t2v.sh` and update any MODEL_PATH or REPO_DIR variables to point to the downloaded model and the Wan2.2 directory.
+It should work out of the box.

 4. Run the wrapper script to generate videos: